The Effective Ways to Use the Overdrive in Automatic Car

 How to Use Overdrive in Automatic Car More Effectively?

 Usually, cars having this gear have a dedicated overdrive button.
-Switching it on means locking it out, not to engage it.
-When you push it, the transmission goes through all the gears and then limits the functioning within the rest of the gears.
-It means that there will be a downshift from the highest gear when you press the O/D button during driving at high speeds.
+Using it means locking it out and not engaging it.
+With the overdrive gear, the transmission goes through all the gears and then limits the functioning of the rest of the gears.

 - Learn the Names of 5 Cars that Should not be Automatic!